Frequently Asked Questions

 We have application forms that you can print, complete, and bring to your local WCCLS library with your identification.
 Click on the links below to access the application forms.
 You could also fill out the form at your local library.

 Your Washington County Cooperative Library Services library card is your key to over one million items ranging from books, magazines, music and spoken tapes and CDs, videos, DVDs, non-English language materials, story kits, passes to local cultural destinations, and more!
 In addition to all of that, cardholders may also access a variety of indexes and full-text magazines, newspapers, and reference sources online.

 Generally, cardholders may borrow up to 100 items at a time.
-However, certain types of materials have special limits.
-For example, cardholders may only borrow up to 25 DVDs, 25 Blu-rays, 25 CDs, and 10 games at any given time.
+However, certain types of library cards and certain types of materials have special limits.
+For example, cardholders may only borrow up to 50 DVDs, 25 Blu-rays, and 10 electronic games at any given time.